monzo/progression-framework/frameworks/marketing.md

           - "Inspires outside of their team on company goals and mission."
           - "Coaches and develops senior execs in their team."
 ---
-### About Marketing's progression framework
-We use progression frameworks across Monzo to help individuals understand how they might progress at the company through building a shared language.
-This means that your manager and you should be able to have thoughtful, useful discussions about where you sit on the framework and how you might progress.

-This is not a box ticking exercise.
-Promotions up a level take into account the information below, as well as feedback from your peers and your manager.
-You'll probably find it unhealthy and unhelpful to focus solely on this framework — instead, try to use it as a tool to help you contextualise and think about what you want to do with your career.

-A risk of this framework is that you look at it and think "ok, how do I get to the last stage as quickly as possible?".
-I'd encourage you to instead think about the journey — for most people it takes years and years (decades in many cases) to peak in their careers… so enjoy the ride!

-At Monzo speed, a huge part of the challenge is keeping up.
-The company is scaling incredibly fast and often, people struggle to scale at that speed.
-That means that keeping up is a huge achievement in itself!

-We are scaling very fast and that means our tools and systems will break every 6 months.
-This document is no exception.
-There will be cases where you feel this document is outdated or parts of your job are not well covered.
-Please let your manager know if that's the case and we'll update and iterate.

-### How it works

-Above, you'll see 7 levels.
-We use three key columns to describe behaviours at each level:

-- Domain knowledge and skills
-- Ownership and influence
-- Communication and leadership

-To move up a level, you'd be expected to be acing all of these areas for your current level and starting to hit some of the points in the level above.

-Some squads may then have specific examples to fit alongside these levels — so you can better understand what a writer at level 2 might be expected to do, for example.
-If you don't have these, talk to your manager or Tristan.

-### Questions

-Please don't be shy or cautious about talking to your manager or Tristan about salaries and levels.
-There's no judgement and no stupid questions.
-The more we can all talk about this, the better.